 - Need-based grant, entitlements, and benefits from federal, state, or other sources (including tuition benefits from student/parent employer) will replace need-based Macalester College grants and/or scholarships dollar for dollar (e.g., a $1,000 state grant will replace $1,000 of Macalester College Grant).

-- Post-911 GI Bill, Yellow Ribbon Program, and other Veterans Administration educational benefits will be considered resources for the purpose of determining financial aid eligibility.
+- Post-911 GI Bill, Yellow Ribbon Program, and other Veterans Administration educational benefits will be considered resources for the purpose of determining eligibility for financial aid from Macalester.
 Your self-help will be reduced first.
 After that, your need-based aid from Macalester will be reduced.
 It is important to note that Macalester plans to provide a matching grant (beginning in 2010-2011) for students eligible to participate in the Yellow Ribbon program.
 Matching grants may impact non-need-based scholarships from Macalester.
 Additionally, matching grants may be prorated based on your remaining VA eligibility.

 - Financial aid from federal, state, and other sources will be adjusted in response to receipt of outside scholarships and awards in accordance to eligibility rules established by the Department of Education or other program administering body.
 For instance, scholarships from outside sources may affect the availability of subsidy for Federal Stafford Loan purposes.